 In Depth: Bones

 The femur, or thighbone, is the longest and largest bone in the human body.
-At its top, it creates the ball-and-socket joint of the hip; it lower end helps creates the knee joint.
+At its top, it helps create the ball-and-socket joint of the hip; its lower end helps create the knee joint.

 The second largest bone in body is the tibia, also called the shinbone.
 This long bone connects with the knee at one end and the ankle at the other.

 Next to the tibia is the fibula, the thinner, weaker bone of the lower leg.
 It is also known as the calf bone, as it sits slightly behind the tibia on the outside of the leg.
 The fibula is connected via ligaments to the two ends of the tibia.